-During non-disaster times During Disaster times SEOC stays operational through-out the year in The aim of the SEOC will be to provide centralized preparedness mode, in order to take care of the direction and control of all the following functions following: Emergency operations • Ensure that all districts prepare and regularly • Communications and warning, which includes update the District Disaster Management Plans. handling of 24 hrs emergency toll free numbers. • Encourage districts to prepare area-specific • Handle requests for emergency personnel, plans for areas prone to specific disasters. equipment, state level disaster resource • Monitor training imparted to state level officials, database and other resources private sector and NGOs. • Requesting additional resources during the • Keep record of the State and district disaster disaster phase from neighbouring districts of management plans. the affected Area • Disseminate information about the State DMP to Coordinating overseas support and aid other departments. • Issuing emergency information and instructions • Ensure that the warning and communication specific to departments, consolidation, analysis, systems and instruments in the SEOC are in and dissemination of Damage Assessment data working conditions round the clock. and preparation of consolidated reports • Keep and update state level disaster resource • Maintain documentation of resource inventories, inventory allocation and availability • Establish functional facility of Toll free Manage finances for SEOC operations emergency numbers • Report on Status of preparedness/vulnerability

-lata of the district Training, monitoring support

-and budget allocation if required.
+During non-disaster times

+SEOC stays operational through-out the year in preparedness mode, in order to take care of the following:

+- Ensure that all districts prepare and regularly update the District Disaster Management Plans. - Encourage districts to prepare area-specific plans for areas prone to specific disasters. - Monitor training imparted to state level officials, private sector and NGOs. - Keep record of the State and district disaster management plans. - Disseminate information about the State DMP to other departments. - Ensure that the warning and communication systems and instruments in the SEOC are in working conditions round the clock. - Keep and update state level disaster resource inventory - Establish functional facility of Toll free emergency numbers - Report on Status of preparedness/vulnerability data of the district Training, monitoring support and budget allocation if required.
-and budget allocation if required.